Welcome to the intriguing world of Butte Station, a hidden gem nestled in the heart of White Pine County, Nevada.

 Butte Station Nevada Overview

-Butte Station was a Pony Express stop in White Pine County, Nevada.
+Butte Station was a Pony Express stop and an abandoned mining town in White Pine County, Nevada.
 It was also known as Bate’s Station, Butte Creek, Robber’s Roost, and Thieves Delight, although all the information I can find in old newspaper articles referred to the stop as Butte, not Bate’s.

 Learn more about the Pony Express: The Route, The Riders, The Ruins Left Behind.